 - Submit a partnership request form.

-- Once our team confirms partnership, swiftly provide appropriate student referrals and speak with legal guardians to obtain verbal consent.
+- Once our team confirms partnership, participating first grade teacher will identify the lowest performing readers (bottom 25%) within their classrooms (teachers can use benchmarking tool of their choice), swiftly provide appropriate student referrals and speak with legal guardians to obtain verbal consent.

-- Provide a consistent, confidential time and meeting space for weekly student groups (1 hour at a designated time each week).
+- Provide a consistent, confidential time and meeting space for twice weekly student groups (45 minutes at a designated time each session).